 By joining the Gran Canaria Clean-Up, you take part in real, hands-on change.
 Together we remove waste from the barrancos, beaches and mountain trails, give materials a second life through upcycling, and strengthen awareness about how our daily choices impact the Earth.
 Each action, big or small, helps restore the balance between people and nature.

-Our clean-up actions begin in the heart of San Bartolomé de Tirajana, one of the most beautiful and diverse regions of Gran Canaria.
+Our clean-up actions began in the heart of San Bartolomé de Tirajana, one of the most diverse and valuable natural regions of Gran Canaria.

-From here, we move across the island, step by step, valley by valley, restoring nature where it’s most needed.
+From this starting point, we are now expanding across the island, step by step, valley by valley, restoring natural areas where care and attention are most needed.

 Everyone is welcome!